The greatest honour a team can achieve in the Six Nations, we explain what the term 'Grand Slam' means.

 Although they have won the most Grand Slams across any era, with 13, England only have two Six Nations Grand Slams to their name, with a clean sweep in 2003 and then in 2016.

-Ireland have one Six Nations Grand Slam to their credit, which was achieved in 2009 (as shown in the image above).
+Ireland have two Six Nations Grand Slam to their credit, which was achieved in 2009 and last year in 2018.
 However, Scotland have not won a Grand Slam since the tournament expanded to welcome in the Italians – who have never won a Grand Slam.